CLI Tool Reference¶

 - Configuration Management: YAML-based settings with dot-notation access via OmegaConf

-- Addon Management: Automated installation and export of BLD_Remote_MCP addon
+- Addon Management: Install BLD_Remote_MCP (

-- Process Control: Launch Blender in GUI or background mode with MCP service
+install) and manage local user add-ons (addon ...) - Process Control: Launch Blender in GUI or background mode with MCP service

 - Code Execution: Direct Python code execution in Blender with base64 encoding support

-- Debug Tools: Alternative TCP-based executor for testing and development
+pipinside Blender’s embedded Python viapkg - Debug Tools: Alternative TCP-based executor for testing and development

 - Source Code: